cloudfoundry/loggregator-release/README.md

 ### Metrics

 Loggregator and other CloudFoundry components emit regular messages through the Firehose that monitor the health, throughput, and details of a component's operations.
-For more detials about Loggregator’s metrics see our Loggregator Metrics README.
+For more detials about Loggregator’s metrics see our [Loggregator Metrics README]().

 ## Emitting Logs and Metrics into Loggregator
-For components of Cloud Foundry or a standalone BOSH deployments, Loggregator provides a set of tools for emitting Logs and Metrics.
+For components of Cloud Foundry or standalone BOSH deployments, Loggregator provides a set of tools for emitting Logs and Metrics.

+### Loggregator API
+The Loggregator API (formerly known as Dropsonde) defines an envelope structure which packages logs and metrics in a common format for distribution throughout Loggregator.
+See the [Loggregator API README]() for more details.

 ### Including Metron
 Metron listens on both UDP and gRPC endpoints for multiple versions of Loggregator API which it forwards onto the Firehose.
 To include Metron in your component or deployment see the [Settup up Metron README]().

-### Loggregator API
-The Loggregator API (formerly known as Dropsonde) defines an envelope structure which packages logs and metrics in a common format for distribution throughout Loggregator.
-See the [Loggregator API README]() for more details.

 ### Statsd-injector
 The statsd-injector is a companion component to Metron and allows use of the statsd metric aggregator format.
 For more see the [stats-d-injector README]().